lukpep/aws-sam-workshop/Example_3/README.md

 #### Test that our serverless stack is working as expected
 * open S3 dashboard in AWS Console
 * upload some file into our input bucket
-* open DynamoDb table and check if uploaded files meta data is present there
+* open DynamoDb table and check if uploaded files metadata is present there

-#### Cloud formation change sets
+#### Cloud formation changesets
 *When you need to update a stack, understanding how your changes will affect running resources before you implement them can help you update stacks with confidence.
-Change sets allow you to preview how proposed changes to a stack might impact your running resources, for example, whether your changes will delete or replace any critical resources, AWS CloudFormation makes the changes to your stack only when you decide to execute the change set, allowing you to decide whether to proceed with your proposed changes or explore other changes by creating another change set.*
+Change sets allow you to preview how proposed changes to a stack might impact your running resources, for example, whether your changes will delete or replace any critical resources, AWS CloudFormation makes the changes to your stack only when you decide to execute the changeset, allowing you to decide whether to proceed with your proposed changes or explore other changes by creating another changeset.*

 * make some change in our template - e.g change SQS binding batch size
 * package (template processing part is important) template